ZIMBABYE – The Trip

 Airports: Harare (HRE)

 I visited the Malawi Embassy to see about organizing the e-visa hoping to bypass the onerous requirements.
 The nice lady there told me to write a letter stating my inability to get letters from a host and accommodation.
-She obviously was able to influence the visa as it was approved the same day.
+She was able to influence the visa as it was approved the same day.

 National Botanical Gardens.
 It was a long 2.7 km walk here.
 Once I reached the west gate, I had to walk another 400 m to the public gate.
-Actually called the National Herbarium, it is a large gardens of mature trees and yellow grass. $2
+Actually called the National Herbarium, it is a large garden of mature trees and yellow grass. $2

 ON It’s a Small World Backpackers.
 A lovely hostel with private rooms opening onto a terrace with a green swimming pool, a 16-bed dorm and a tree house with a lovely bedroom and bathroom.
 Bathrooms are shared, there is a good kitchen, bar, several seating areas, TV with a great selection of channels including several news channels, and good meals including a good English BF ($6).
 The grounds have a large collection of serpentine sculptures.
 A large metal giraffe, elephant and 2 zebras are on the boulevard outside.

 An attractive and interesting Dutch woman seems to run the place but denies she is the manager.
 She is an excellent cook.
-She has a Land Rover with a roof-top tent completely outfitted for overlanding and sleeps in her tent, not in the hostel (a true minimalist).
+She has a Land Rover with a rooftop tent completely outfitted for Overlanding and sleeps in her tent, not in the hostel (a true minimalist).
 The only negative is that it is about a 3 km walk to downtown. $12

 Day 6 Thur May 18

 I had my usual walk about to see the NM sites in Harare.
-Today was National Museum day and the two museums I saw were free.
+Today was National Museum Day and the two museums I saw were free.

 Holy Trinity Orthodox Church.
 A Greek Orthodox church, it has many icons all in lovely dark brown wood.
 Frescoes on the walls.

 Zimbabwe Museum of Human Sciences.
-Small exhibits on evolution, Stone age to Iron age, ethnology, stuffed birds and animals.
+Small exhibits on evolution, Stone age to Iron Age, ethnology, stuffed birds and animals.
 Not very iuteresting.
 Free today

 Joina City.
-In the NM Architectural Delights, this is a 4-story shopping centre with a high rise attached.
+In the NM Architectural Delights, is a 4-story shopping centre with a high rise attached.
 Nothing special.
 Has a Fairy Cafe.

 Sacred Heart Cathedral.
 Built in 1963, this is a nice stone Anglican church with a large square bell tower and clock faces on all sides.
 The inside is very nice with 7 double stone arches per side, large stone arches above and a lot of stone around the altar, a blue dome at the cross, parquet wood floors, a baptismal pool, and unusually for an Anglican church the Ways of the Cross done in a cartoonish style set in stone frames.
-Restricted hours 12:45-2:00 everyday, Sunday 07:30-08:30 and 9-11am.
+Restricted hours 12:45-2:00 every day, Sunday 07:30-08:30 and 9-11 am.

 e museum.
 Free today